KevinWu262/Accidents-Analysis/README.md

 [https://github.com/KevinWu262/Accidents-Analysis.git](#)

-#### Analysis By: Kevin Wu
+#### By: Kevin Wu

 ***

 ## Description
-This is an analysis of US automotive accidents from 2016-2021, providing a variety of insights such as accident rates of different weather conditions, frequency of accidents in different states and locations, what time of day accidents occur most often, etc.
+This analysis of US automotive accidents from 2016-2021 provides a variety of insights such as accident rates under different weather conditions, frequency of accidents in different states and locations, what time of day accidents occur most often, etc.